SkywardApps/popcorn/docs/dotnet/DotNetTutorialExpandFrom.md

 by Popcorn.
  1. [Blind expansion](DotNetTutorialBlindExpansion.md) - The most limiting option, but the quickest to configure
  2. [Mapping on the Popcorn configuration](DotNetQuickStart.md) - The most permissive and customizable option, but the slowest to configure
- 3. ExpandFrom declaration on a projection - Arguably the best combination of quick setup with type sturdiness
+ 3. ExpandFrom assigned to a projection class - Arguably the best combination of quick setup without the fragility of blind expansion

  ## Overview

- The ExpandFrom attribute is declared on an object's projection to tell Popcorn specifically where to look when attempting to expand the passed base object.
+ The ExpandFrom attribute is assigned to an object's projection class to tell Popcorn specifically where to look when attempting to expand the passed base object.
  The ExpandFrom object takes two properties:
   1. The type of the class to expand from
   2. Properties to include by default

 *This is where the limitations show a little.
-It is easy to configure the ExpandFrom property, but it doesn't extend as many customizable options as mapping on the popcorn configuration declaration does*
+It is easy to configure the ExpandFrom property, but it doesn't extend as many customizable options as mapping on the popcorn configuration does*

 #### Potential Gotcha
-+ Declaring default includes can get messy as they can be declared in a few different places so declaring properties to be included by default within the ExpandFrom attribute while also declaring IncludeByDefault attributes on properties within that class will throw an error.
++ Setting default includes can get messy as they can be applied in a few different places so declaring properties to be included by default within the ExpandFrom attribute while also declaring IncludeByDefault attributes on properties within that class will throw an error.

 ### Example